 Clearly I’m not sending this to Jonny Ives.
 They have more important things to deal with than a letter from some two bit freelance writer, known as Victor Meldrew in the trade, moaning about Apple, iOS 11 and the battery drain.
 First world problems indeed.
 But I will address this to my small band of

 I posted recently a photo of me one year ago from France when I was a regular consumer of alcohol, a binge drinking machine.
+Bear in mind that this was August 2016, when I was self-employed and not ravaged by 190 days of teaching.
+By Christmas, I'd given up on alcohol for good.
+I'd lost

 The Compact Disc is perhaps going the same way as the humble cassette, into musical heaven as a footnote in history, but I believe strongly that the CD should be saved.
 Why?
 To my rather large ears, they sound so much better than streamed playlists from Apple Music or Spotify.
 Okay they’re cumbersome and bulky